PALM SUNDAY: Prophesied Procession

 Some spread their coats and freshly cut palms as an improvised carpet on the road.
 Others waved the leafy branches in a sign of affection and support for the man now hailed Messiah as He approached the city.

-No one living in or near the environs of Jerusalem that day could have missed what was taking place.
+No one living in the environs of Jerusalem that day could have missed what was taking place.
 Indeed, some religious leaders joined the group from Jerusalem to meet Jesus.
 Surrounded by jubilant voices, they commanded Jesus to rebuke His followers.

 Patently offended by the exuberance of the crowds who ascribed the Messianic words of the Great Hillel to Jesus of Nazareth, the Lord stifled their reproof with a single sentence and accentuated the monumental significance of that prophesied day.